-- a) That the submission of the final timetable of events is concluded and published together with any entry standards for the competition; - b) For Field events, to approve the list of implements to be used and whether athletes may use their own implements or those provided by a supplier; - c) For Field Events, to determine the qualifying standards, and for Track Events the basis on which the rounds shall be arranged; - d) That the applicable Technical Regulations are issued to all competing delegations in good time before the competition;
+- a) That the submission of the final timetable of events is concluded and published together with any entry standards for the competition; - b) For Field events, to approve the list of implements to be used and whether athletes may use their own implements or those provided by a supplier; - c) For Field Events, to determine the qualifying standards, and for Track Events the basis on which the rounds shall be arranged; - d) That the applicable Technical Regulations are issued to all competing delegations in good time before the competition; - e) All other technical preparations necessary for the holding of the athletics events;

-- e) All other technical preparations necessary for the holding of the athletics events; - f) To reject entries for technical reasons; - g) The seeding and draws for all events are made in accordance with the Rules and any applicable Technical Regulations and approve all start lists; - h) That if requested, to chair the Technical Meeting and brief the Technical Officials - i) The submission of written reports in advance of the competition on its preparation and after its conclusion on the execution, including recommendations for future editions.
+- f) To reject entries for technical reasons; - g) The seeding and draws for all events are made in accordance with the Rules and any applicable Technical Regulations and approve all start lists; - h) Decide upon any matters which arise prior to the competition and for which provision has not been made in these Rules (or any applicable regulations) or the arrangements for the competitions, where appropriate in consultation with the LOC and/or conjunction with WPA at IPC Games and IPC Competitions (see Part B 3.1.2 (a) and (b)). - i) Decide (including where appropriate in conjunction when available with the relevant Referee(s) and the Competition Director) upon any matters which arise during the competition and for which provision has not been made in these Rules (or any applicable regulations) or the arrangements for the competitions or which might require a deviation from them in order for the competition to continue in whole or in part or in order to ensure fairness to those taking part. - j) That if requested, to chair the Technical Meeting and brief the Technical Officials - k) The submission of written reports in advance of the competition on its preparation and after its conclusion on the execution, including recommendations for future editions.
 Technical Delegates appointed for one day meetings shall provide all necessary support and advice to the LOC and ensure the submission of written reports on the execution of the competition.